 - Sensor hardware, sensor fusion and relevant test methods for use in driverless vehicles – Led by Dr Valentina Donzella, Smart Connected and Autonomous Vehicles MSc leader, Intelligent Vehicle Group, WMG

-The Introduction to self-driving technologies workshop, first run in 2016, will feature more than a dozen companies presenting not just their own technologies, but also explaining their place in the eco-system, challenges and applications, as well as expected industry developments in their sector.
+The Introduction to self-driving technologies workshop, first run in 2016, will feature up to eight companies presenting not just their own technologies, but also explaining their place in the eco-system, challenges and applications, as well as expected industry developments in their sector.

 Presentations from our event partners and sponsors, will give attendees a complete overview of what goes into making a self-driving car – Self Driving Track Days is the perfect complement to a theoretical or online training programme, bringing the virtual into reality.